 - 1. Center the duct connector in the floor opening with bottom tabs resting on top of the supply air duct. - 2.
-Mark the cut-out area on the supply air duct by tracing around the connector tabs of the duct connector.
-See Figure 7. - 3.
-Remove the duct connector and cut out the marked area of the supply air duct 1/4" larger than the actual cutout drawn. - 4.
+Mark the cut-out area on the supply air duct by tracing around the connector tabs (Figure 8) of the duct connector. - 3.
+Remove the duct connector and cut out the marked area of the supply air duct 1/4" larger the actual cutout drawn. - 4.
 Install the duct connector back in the floor opening with the bottom tabs extending into the supply air duct. - 5.
-Install the mounting plate (Figure 7) under the back side of the duct connector.
+Install the mounting plate (Figure 8) under the back side of the duct connector.
 Align the screw holes in both components. - 6.
 Secure the duct connector and the mounting plate to the wood floor with appropriate size screws. - 7.
 Bend the connector tabs on the bottom of the duct connector upwards and as tight as possible against the supply air duct.
-See Figure 8. - 8.
-Seal all connections with industrial grade sealing tape or liquid sealant.

-Figure 7.
+Figure 8.
 Standard Duct Connector Installed